-Logically, extrinsic motivation must be caused by extrinsic rewards, right?
+Is extrinsic motivation caused by extrinsic rewards then?

-But it is important to know that external and extrinsic are not synonymous in psychology.
+But external and extrinsic are not synonymous in psychology.
 Neither are internal and intrinsic1.

-Internal rewards are produced within oneself, while external rewards are produced outside.
+Internal rewards come from within oneself, while external rewards originate from outside.

-For example, if a child does homework to avoid being punished by his parents, the action is clearly caused by external “rewards”.
-He is doing it for a cause separate outcome of not being punished.
-This child is therefore externally and extrinsically motivated to do homework.
+For example, if a child does homework to avoid punishment, the action is caused by an external source.
+And because he is doing it for a reason other than enjoyment, he is motivated extrinsically.
+This child is, therefore, motivated externally and extrinsically to do homework.

-If, however, a child studies because he wants to get good grades so that he can later go to college, then his drive is internally produced.
-Since he doesn’t do the homework for its own enjoyment, he is extrinsically motivated.
+On the other hand, if a child studies because he wants to get good grades so that he can later go to college, then his drive is internally produced.
+But since he doesn’t do the homework for its own enjoyment, he is extrinsically motivated.
 In this case, the child is internally and extrinsically motivated.

-So extrinsic motivation can be caused by internal or external rewards.
+Therefore, while intrinsic motivation is driven by internal rewards, extrinsic motivation can be generated by internal or external rewards.

-To avoid confusion, we can refer to them as psychological rewards (internal) and tangible rewards (external).
+To avoid confusion, we can refer to internal rewards as psychological rewards and external rewards as tangible rewards.

-For example, some psychological rewards such as a sense of enjoyment or satisfaction create intrinsic motivation, while others such as wanting to go to college create extrinsic motivation.
+But psychological rewards can result in intrinsic or extrinsic motivation.
+Some psychological rewards, such as a sense of enjoyment, create intrinsic motivation.
+Other psychological rewards, such as wanting to go to college, create extrinsic motivation.